High-altitude adaptation in humans: Tibetans

 Substantial evidence from Tibetan highlanders suggests that variation in hemoglobin and blood-oxygen levels are adaptive as Darwinian fitness.
 It has been documented that Tibetan women with a high likelihood of possessing one to two alleles for high blood-oxygen content (which is rare in other women) had more surviving children; the higher the oxygen capacity, the lower the infant mortality.
 In 2010, for the first time, the genes responsible for the unique adaptive traits were identified following genome sequencing of 50 Tibetans and 40 Han Chinese from Beijing.
 Initially, the strongest signal of natural selection was a transcription factor involved in response to hypoxia, called endothelial Per-Arnt-Sim (PAS) domain protein 1 (EPAS1).
 It was found that one single-nucleotide polymorphism (SNP) at EPAS1 shows a 78% frequency difference between Tibetan and mainland Chinese samples, representing the fastest genetic change observed in any human gene to date.
 Hence, Tibetan adaptation to high altitude is recognized as one of the fastest processes of phenotypically observable evolution in humans, which is estimated to have occurred a few thousand years ago, when the Tibetans split from the mainland Chinese population.
 The time of genetic divergence has been variously estimated as 2,750 (original estimate), 4,725, 8,000, or 9,000 years ago.

-Mutations in EPAS1 occur at a higher frequency in Tibetans than their Han neighbors and correlates with decreased hemoglobin concentrations among the Tibetans.
+Mutations in EPAS1 occur at a higher frequency in Tibetans than their Han neighbors and correlate with decreased hemoglobin concentrations among the Tibetans.
 This is known as the hallmark of their adaptation to hypoxia.
 Simultaneously, two genes, egl nine homolog 1 (EGLN1), which inhibits hemoglobin production under high oxygen concentration, and peroxisome proliferator-activated receptor alpha (PPARA), were also identified to be positively selected for decreased hemoglobin levels in the Tibetans.